 1. Extent of the Damage

 Minor water damage or a small mold issue will cost far less than sagging joists or failing foundation supports.
+Significant foundation damage, such as cracked or shifted piers, will require more specialized equipment and techniques, resulting in a higher cost.

 2. Size and Access

 A larger crawl space or one that is hard to access (less than 24 inches of clearance) will typically require more labor and time, increasing the cost.
+In some cases, additional tools or equipment like specialized ladders or cameras may be needed to inspect and repair the area.

 3. Soil Type and Drainage Conditions